Bird Control Near Me

 Birds spend most of their time foraging for food they can either eat right away or carry back to their nests.
 Birds tend not to range far from their nests, preferring to scavenge whatever they can from nearby.
 Many of NY’s birds are (obviously) social and congregate in flocks to mate and seek food.

 Birds mate sexually, often after prolonged courtship rituals.
 The female bird may lay her fertilized eggs a few days after mating, or she may wait several months.
 After laying the eggs in a nest, the mother will protect and incubate them with her body.
-Bird eggs take between 10 days to 3 weeks to hatch.
+Bird eggs take between ten days to three weeks to hatch.

 Birds undergo several stages of development before adulthood: